 BA in Journalism-Media and Digital Communication (93 credits)

-Major Non-Major
+Courses Majo or Non-Major

-Courses Category Mandatory Electives Mandatory Electives Credits Percent
+Category Mandatory Electives Mandatory Electives Credits Percent

-University Requirement 3 1 12 15 30 32
+General 3 - 12 15 30 32

+Education

-College Requirement ı 1 9 - 9 1
+College - - 9 - 9 1

+Requirement

-Program Requirement 36 9 9 54 58
+Program 36 9 9 54 58

+Requirement

-Credits 48 45 93 100
+Credits 48 45 5 93 100

-The list of the University required courses and their descriptions are presented in the introductory pages of the College of Arts section of this catalog.
+The list of the University required courses and their descriptions are presented in the introductory pages of the College of Arts section of this catalogue.

-The list of the College required courses and their descriptions are presented in the introductory pages of the College of Arts section of this catalog.
+The list of the College required courses and their descriptions are presented in the introductory pages of the College of Arts section of this catalogue.

-The Journalism - Media and Digital Communications program mandatory courses are listed in the table below.
+The Journalism - Media and Digital Communication program mandatory courses are listed in the table below.

 Course # Title Credits Prerequisites

 BECN 302 Macroeconomics 3

 CMNS 310 Persuasion in a Mediated World 3

 GRDS 230 Photography I 3

 JRSM 210 Arabic News Writing and Reporting 3

-JRSM 240 Media and Public Relations Writing 3
+JRSM 240 Media and Public Relations Writing 3 Co-req: ENGL 210

 JRSM 300 Mass Media Essentials 3

 JRSM 305 Introduction to Broadcast Media 3

-JRSM 310 Advanced Arabic News Writing & Reporting 3
+JRSM 310 Advanced Arabic News Writing & 3

+Reporting

 JRSM 320 Media and Society 3

 JRSM 340 Media Ethics 3

 JRSM 380 Arab and International Media 3

-JRSM 399 Journalism Co-op Work Experience 3 ENGL 217; Senior Standing
+JRSM 399 Journalism Co-op Work Experience 3 ENGL 217; Senior

+Standing

 JRSM 400 Student Publications Practicum 3

-POSC 301 Introduction to Political Science 3
+POSC 301 Introduction to Political Science 3 Co-req: ENGL 210

-Note: All cou urses with JRSM and CMNS codes are major courses.
+Note: All cou rses with JRSM and CMNS codes are major courses.

-As part of the program for the Bachelor of Arts in Journalism - Media and Digital Communication the student is required to study 9 credit hours of major electives.
+As part of the program for the Bachelor of Arts in Journalism - Media and Digital Communication- the student is required to study 9 credit hours of major electives.
 Major electives could be upper level courses in journalism, communication or in closely related area.
 These courses allow the student to focus on a specific area for in-depth knowledge and understanding.
 Meanwhile, they introduce an element of flexibility into the program, which allows the integration of newly emerging topics.